cslovell/tellfinder-universal/README.md

 ```

 Open `localhost:3000` in your browser to access TellFinder.
 Search for 'hello' to see some documents from your created index.

+## Usage

+Please see USAGE.md for more information on using TellFinder.